MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-add-a-web-frontend.md

     ![Adding a reference to the class library project in the stateful service][vs-add-class-library-reference]

 2. Locate the class which inherits from `StatefulService`, such as `MyStatefulService`, and extend it to implement the `ICounter` interface.
-Don't forget to add the namespace which contains the `ICounter` interface.

     ```c#
     using MyStatefulService.Interfaces;